Kulitipri/Project-1-Many-Time-Pad-Attack/README.md

 * Keystream reuse is a severe vulnerability: exposing a few ciphertexts can compromise the entire set.
 * To improve automation and accuracy, consider: (a) n-gram or dictionary refinements, (b) preventing overwrite of threshold-derived key bytes during filling, and (c) reporting low-confidence positions so an analyst can provide a small number of non-target hints.

+**Tools & Reference**

+* ChatGPT and Python for code building and fixing code
+* With ChatGPT, It suggests the idea of threshold (main idea) and space-trick (side idea)
+* Using Python to build the code, help automating most of tasks like XORing ciphertexts, etc.